CSIS-iLab/india-states/_posts/2020-01-15-uttar-pradesh-discom-asked-to-deposit-over-₹7-billion-in-rpo-regulatory-fund.md

 is_analysis: false

 ---
-The Uttar Pradesh Regulatory Commission has directed the Uttar Pradesh Power Corporation Limited (UPPCL) to create a separate RPO Regulatory Fund.
+The Uttar Pradesh Energy Regulatory Commission (UPERC) has directed the Uttar Pradesh Power Corporation Limited (UPPCL) to create a separate RPO Regulatory Fund.
 The commission has asked UPPCL to deposit an amount of $103.3 million (₹7.37 billion).